The Subject Leader for Computing is Mrs C Cassell

 Computing Statement of Intent

 Computing is taught through a clear and comprehensive scheme that works inline with the National Curriculum.
-We use Rising Stars Switched on Computing and the units often link with the themes across the wider curriculum; allowing those cross-curricular links to make learning relevant and purposeful.
-Teachers choose 3 units to focus on throughout the year.
+We use the Twinkl Plan-it scheme for computing and the units often link with the themes across the wider curriculum; allowing those cross-curricular links to make learning relevant and purposeful.
 The units are chosen carefully to ensure they are broad and balanced and covering the objectives and skills on the progression document.
-We have chosen to focus on a unit per term to allow children to have time to practise the skills they have learnt and to embed them further.

 Our children are digitally literate and are able to use technology responsibly.
 They are able to confidently communicate how to keep themselves safe online.
 Children have a comprehensive knowledge of how to use technology to achieve a wide variety of goals.
 They know more, remember more and understand more about how technology works and the importance of it in a world that is becoming increasingly more digital.